vinnub/vinnub.github.io/resources.md

 [Here](https://www.youtube.com/watch?v=DRR9fOXkfRE&feature=youtu.be) is a quick youtube video to get started with regular expressions.

-### Python (Import statements and decorators)
+### Python
-Having the right directory structure for your code can be really helpful and make the code much easier to understand.
+Having the right directory structure for your code is key.
 Understanding how import statements work (the difference between relative and absolute imports etc.) in Python can make structuring the repo a lot easier and more maintainable.
 This [page](https://chrisyeh96.github.io/2017/08/08/definitive-guide-python-imports.html) explains how import statements work.
 A highly recommended read.
-Another thing that I really like is Python decorators.
-Read [this](https://realpython.com/primer-on-python-decorators/) to get started on those.
 If you like reading books, check out this short [book](https://www.amazon.com/Python-Tricks-Buffet-Awesome-Features-ebook/dp/B0785Q7GSY) on some of the cool Python features.

 ### Jupyter on Google Cloud Platform